nf-core/test-datasets/README.md

 derived based on the [Landsat Collection 2](https://www.usgs.gov/landsat-missions/landsat-collection-2) scenes native to the 181036 Landsat tile and acquired between 01-01-1987 and 31-12-1989.

-Many remote sensing tools rely on information encoded in the file structure.
-This workflow is no exception and thus, we provide the `landsat_dem_wvp.tar.gz` archive.
-This archive contains:
+Many remote sensing workflows rely on information encoded in the file structure.
+This workflow is no exception and thus, three tar archives are provided in this repository.
+These archives contains files that are strictly organized to follow the pipelines requirements.
+The archives are located at:

-- `Landsat_collection2/`: Landsat collection 2 imagery.
+- `Landsat_collection2/Landsat_data.tar.gz`: Landsat collection 2 imagery.
-- `dem/`: digital elevation model derived from [copernicus](https://www.copernicus.eu/en).
+- `dem/dem.tar.gz`: digital elevation model derived from [copernicus](https://www.copernicus.eu/en).
-- `wvp/`: water vapor database obtained [here](https://zenodo.org/record/4468701).
+- `wvp/wvdb.tar.gz`: water vapor database obtained [here](https://zenodo.org/record/4468701).

 Additionally, the dataset contains the following data: